Roll20/roll20-api-scripts/Supernotes/README.md

 ## Configuration

 When first installed, Supernotes is configured for the default roll template.
 It will display a config dialog box at startup that will allow you to choose a roll template based on your character sheet of choice, as well as the option  to toggle whether you want the 'Send to Players' footer button to appear.
+The footer will appear on a !selfnote whisper, so that the message can be shared with other players if desired.

 You will need to edit the code of the script if you wish to create a custom configuration, or contact keithcurtis on the Roll20 forum and request an addition.
 The pre-installed sheets are: